German Employment Visas And Visas for Temporary Work Assignments

-As a rule, citizens of non-EU countries must apply for and receive an employment visa before coming to Germany to work.
-After having entered Germany with an employment visa, such employees may begin working immediately.
-However, they must also apply for a residence/work permit with the local German foreigners authority.
+Citizens of non-EU countries who intend to work in Germany must apply for a work visa with the competent German authority before entering the country.
+After having entered Germany on a German employment visa, such employees may begin working immediately.
+However, they must then apply for a residence/work permit with the local German foreigners office.

-Germany also regulates the type of work that foreign citizens may perform.
+Germany also regulates the type of work that foreign citizens may perform on a German employment visa.
 Again, however, there is an exception to the general rule.
-Citizens of certain countries, including the United States, Australia and Japan, may perform any kind of work in Germany.
+Citizens of certain countries may perform any kind of work in Germany.

 Furthermore, depending on the individual circumstances, the German Labor Department may have to approve the intended employment.
-It is therefore important that, prior to applying for a residence/work permit, a careful review is conducted to determine if it will be possible to obtain a residence/work permit for the intended employment.
+It is therefore important that, prior to applying for a residence/work permit in Germany, a careful review is conducted to determine if it will be possible to obtain the residence/work permit for the intended employment.

-Your German immigration attorney for all matters related to German employment visas in the high-wage sector, residence permits and Blue Cards is Attorney Thomas Schwab.
-He has helped numerous business clients obtain the necessary visas and residence permits and set up their businesses in Germany.
-You can reach him via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).
+Your attorney for all matters related to employment visas in Germany for the high-wage sector, residence permits and Blue Cards is Attorney Thomas Schwab.
+He has helped numerous business clients getting a work visa in Germany and setting up their business.
+You can reach us via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).